airbadge-dev/airbadge/apps/docs/src/routes/gating/+page.md

 ## Gating Components

 Gating components is similar to gating routes.
-The subscription data is available in `session.subscription`.
+The subscription data is available in `data.session.subscription`.

 **Example**